- Children Diagnosed With Cancer: Financial and Insurance Issues

 Having insurance coverage does not make a person ineligible for Medicaid.

-Some children who are not eligible for Medicaid when they are diagnosed become eligible after the family’s medical debt affects their income and assets.
+Some children who are not eligible for Medicaid when they are diagnosed become eligible if the family’s medical debt affects their income and assets.

 In some situations, being eligible for Medicaid can help a child or family, even if it’s not used to pay direct medical costs.
 For example, most medical centers make their own determination of a family’s ability to pay medical bills.
 A family with an income low enough to qualify for Medicaid may get special consideration that could result in a discounted hospital bill.
 Medicaid funds may also be used in some states to help pay the cost of transportation to hospitals and clinics and for food and lodging if a family has to travel for treatment or follow-up care.

-In the states that have decided not to cover more people through Medicaid, many low-income people still won’t qualify for Medicaid.
-Some very low-income people who don’t qualify in these states won’t qualify for help paying for a private insurance plan in the marketplace either.
+In the states that have decided not to expand Medicaid to cover more people, many low-income people will remain uninsured.
 But you may want to keep checking, because states can decide at any time to extend Medicaid coverage as allowed under the health law.
+Also, as your income changes, the programs for which you qualify may change as well.

 State-sponsored children’s health insurance programs (CHIP)

-There’s a special state and federal partnership that pays for medical services for children called the Children’s Health Insurance Program (CHIP).
+A special state and federal partnership called the Children’s Health Insurance Program (CHIP) pays for medical services for children.
 CHIP offers some type of low-cost health insurance for uninsured children and pregnant women in families with incomes too high to qualify for state Medicaid programs, but too low to pay for private coverage.

 Within federal guidelines, each state sets up its own CHIP program, including eligibility guidelines, benefits offered, and cost.
 The program covers doctor visits, medicines, hospitalizations, dental care, eye care, and medical equipment.
 It’s funded by state tax dollars.
 People enrolled in Medicaid usually are not eligible for state-sponsored health insurance programs.